Justify-social/my-project/docs/standards/accessibility.md

 ## 5. Testing & Verification

-Accessibility testing should be integrated throughout the development process:
+Accessibility testing MUST be integrated throughout the development lifecycle:

+- **Developer Responsibility:** Individual developers are responsible for testing the accessibility of the components and features they build against these standards _before_ submitting pull requests.
-- **Automated Linting:** Use `eslint-plugin-jsx-a11y` (configured via ESLint config) to catch common issues during development.
+- **Automated Linting:** Utilize `eslint-plugin-jsx-a11y` (configured via `/config/eslint/eslint.config.mjs`) to catch common issues during development within the IDE.
-- **Automated Testing (CI/E2E):** Integrate automated accessibility checks (e.g., using `axe-core` with Jest/RTL or Cypress) into the CI pipeline to catch regressions.
+- **Automated Testing (CI/E2E):**
+  - _(Current State: Confirm if Axe is integrated)_ Recommendation: Integrate automated accessibility checks (e.g., using `axe-core` with Jest/RTL for unit/integration tests, or `cypress-axe` for E2E tests) into the CI pipeline to catch regressions.
-- **Manual Keyboard Testing:** Regularly navigate and interact with features using only the keyboard.
+- **Manual Keyboard Testing:** Regularly navigate and interact with all features and components using only the keyboard (Tab, Shift+Tab, Enter, Space, Arrow Keys).
-- **Screen Reader Testing:** Perform periodic checks using major screen readers (NVDA on Windows, VoiceOver on macOS, TalkBack on Android).
+- **Screen Reader Testing:** Perform periodic checks using major screen reader/browser combinations.
+Prioritize testing with:
+  - NVDA with Firefox (Windows)
+  - VoiceOver with Safari (macOS)
+  - (Checks with JAWS, TalkBack/Android, VoiceOver/iOS are also encouraged).
-- **Browser Tools:** Use browser extensions like Axe DevTools, WAVE, or built-in accessibility inspectors.
+- **Browser Tools:** Use browser extensions like Axe DevTools, WAVE, or built-in accessibility inspectors during development and QA.
+- **Zoom & High Contrast:** Test usability with browser zoom levels (up to 200%) and operating system high-contrast modes.
-- **Checklists:** Utilize WCAG 2.1 AA checklists during development and QA.
+- **Checklists:** Utilize WCAG 2.1 AA checklists during development and QA phases.

 ## 6. Resources